Know Thyself: Transferable Visual Control Policies Through Robot-Awareness: Transferable Robot-Aware Model-Based RL Policies

+where the next robot state is computed using the known robot dynamics, as $r'=P_r(r, a)$.
+Treating all dynamics models as probabilistic, this is equivalent to the following decomposition of full visual dynamics into a robot dynamics module $P_r$ and a world dynamics module $P_w$:

-Since $P_w$ largely captures the physics of objects in the workspace, we hypothesize that it can be shared across very different robots.
-For example, two very different robot arms pushing or grasping the same object will commonly have similar effects on that object.
+\textbf{What advantage does this modularity offer?} First, since $P_w$ largely captures the physics of objects in the workspace, we hypothesize that it can be shared across very different robots.
+Second, $P_r$ is commonly available for every robot ``out-of-the-box'' as described in Sec~\ref{sec:robot-awareness}, requiring no data collection or training.
+Together, this paves the way for zero-shot transfer of visual dynamics.

-Specifically, suppose that a robot-aware world-only dynamics module $P_w$ has been trained on a robot arm $R1$ with robot dynamics $P_{r1}$ for various manipulation tasks as seen in Figure \ref{fig:ra-concept}.
-The full dynamics model, used during visual MPC, would be $P_1 = P_{r1} P_w$ as in Eq~\eqref{eq:modular}.
-Then, given a new robot arm $R2$ with dynamics $P_{r2}$, its full dynamics model $P_2 = P_{r2} P_w$ is available without any new data collection at all.
+Specifically, suppose that a robot-aware world-only dynamics module $P_w$ has been trained on a robot arm $R_1$ with robot dynamics $P_{R1}$ for various manipulation tasks as seen in Figure \ref{fig:ra-concept}.
+The full dynamics model, used during visual MPC, would be $P_1 = P_{R1} P_w$ as in \eqref{eq:modular}.
+Then, given a new robot arm $R_2$ with dynamics $P_{R2}$, its full dynamics model $P_2 = P_{R2} P_w$ is available without any new data collection at all.
 We validate this in our experiments, demonstrating few-shot and zero-shot transfer of $P_w$ between very different robots.

-\subsection{Robot-aware planning costs}
+\subsubsection{Robot-aware planning costs}

-Recall from Sec~\ref{sec:vf}, that visual MPC relies on the planning cost function $C(\hat{o},o_g)$, which measures the distance between a predicted future observation $\hat{o}$ and the goal $o_g$.
+Recall that the visual MPC stage in VF relies on the planning cost function $C(\hat{o},o_g)$, which measures the distance between a predicted future observation $\hat{o}$ and the goal $o_g$.
 It is clear that for any task, the ideal planning cost is best specified as some function of the robot configurations $r$ and the world configurations $w$.
-However, since only image observations are available, it is common in VF to aim to minimize a pixel-wise error planning cost~\citep{tian2019manipulation, Nair2020Hierarchical, jayaraman2019time}, such as $C(\hat{o},o_g)=\|\hat{o} - o_g\|_2^2$, that cannot distinguish between robot regions and world regions.
-Our disentangled observations $o \rightarrow (r, o_w)$ make it easy to decompose the cost into a robot-specific cost and a world-specific cost.
+However, since only image observations are available, it is common in VF to aim to minimize a pixel-wise error planning cost~\citep{tian2019manipulation, Nair2020Hierarchical, jayaraman2019time}, such as $C(\hat{o},o_g)=\|\hat{o} - o_g\|_2^2$.
+Instead, our spatially disentangled observations $o \rightarrow (r, o_w)$ make it possible to produce the decomposed \textit{robot-aware} cost:

+The first term in this expression is the robot cost scaled by $\lambda$ and the second term is the world cost.
+We compute a robot cost that is usable by all robots such as end effector distance, and compute the world cost by measuring pixel-wise distance over the world region of the predicted and goal image.